 Recommended reading: Buschenschank Steiermark: A Beautiful Austrian Tradition

-If flying internationally from Zurich, it takes about 2 hours and 10 minutes.
-The Alrberg Express is a bus you can take to Lech during the winter season that runs on Friday, Saturday and Sunday.
+By Bus: From Zurich, the Arlberg Express takes around 2 hours and 10 minutes.
+During the winter season that runs on Friday, Saturday and Sunday.

-For more information on the bus you can call +43 (0) 5582 226 or e-mail: [email protected] There are also Austrian, German and Swiss railways available and the links for times are:
+For more information on the bus call +43 (0) 5582 226 or e-mail: [email protected].
+There are also Austrian, German and Swiss railways available and the links for times are:

 Hotel Filomena is a centrally located, friendly, cosy and affordable place to stay.
 Hotel Aurelio exudes Alpine glamour and is also within walking distance of the centre, albeit a little further up the hill.